 - Dec 2 – 5 – Minca

-- Dec 6 – Fly back to Toronto via Bagota
+- Dec 6 – Fly back to Toronto, Canada via Bagota

-Tips – We split our long distance travel in Colombia between buses and planes, as we’d heard some trips through the mountains were brutal.
-We flew between Medellin and Cartagena, and from Santa Marta to Bogota on our way back home.
+Tips For Colombia – We split our long distance travel in Colombia between buses and planes, as we’d heard that the bus trips through the mountains were brutal.
+The flights we chose were between Medellín and Cartagena, and from Santa Marta to Bogota on our way back home.
 We could’ve stayed and explored Medellin way longer than 4 days!
-Cartagena is nice to visit, but caters to the flashpacker and tourists with money, so wasn’t quite our cup of tea.
+Cartagena is nice to visit, but caters to the flashpackers and tourists with money, so it wasn’t quite our cup of tea.
 We hit Tayrona at a terrible time (check out our post!) and frankly it’s kind of overrated.
-Taganga really surprised us, we could have unwound here and down a bit more, but we were glad in the end to allot more time to the wonderful town of Minca!
-We could’ve easily stayed a week in Minca hiking around waterfalls and taking in the spectacular views, definitely include this on your visit to Colombia.
+Taganga really surprised us; we definitely could have unwound here for an extra day.
+However we were glad in the end to allot more time to the wonderful town of Minca!
+We could have easily stayed a week in Minca hiking around waterfalls and taking in the spectacular views, so definitely include this on your visit to Colombia.

-We have found we travel faster than most, so take that as you will.
-There’s always places you want to stay forever, but you have to move on eventually!
-Hopefully this can serve as a loose guide for you travels, but make sure you cater to your own needs.
-How you plan your trip is up to you!
+We have found we travel faster than most, so you may need to adjust the times for your own personal pace.
+There will always be places that you want to stay in forever, but you have to move on eventually!
+Hopefully, How to Plan a Trip to South America can serve as a loose guide for your travels, but make sure you cater to your own needs.
+We’re here to help, but how you plan your trip is up to you!